Heading down around middle/end of January 2012

 If you have more time, the east coast (Bay of Fires) has some of the best nature/scenery in Tas - head for Wineglass Bay.

-Tassie also has some of the best food in the country so live it up and enjoy! over 5 years ago
+Tassie also has some of the best food in the country so live it up and enjoy! almost 6 years ago

 I live in Tasmania and it is a beautiful clean place with great bush walking experiences.